MicrosoftCloudEssentials-LearningHub/AzureFunctionApp-TempUsage/scenario1-high-decay/README.md

     <img width="1907" height="842" alt="image" src="https://github.com/user-attachments/assets/d2128b76-38e1-4e3a-af3f-835db68b428f" />

 - **Temp Access (Function App Environment Variables)**: Explicitly enabled for diagnostics and reporting

+  > Explicitly allows the Function App to access and write to the temp directory on the server.
+Necessary for scenarios where you want to observe temp file build-up or diagnose disk usage issues.

   ```terraform
   # Enable temp file access for diagnostics